 COVID-19 and footpath trading

-Earlier this year as part of Council's Emergency Relief package to support the social and economic recovery of businesses, rebates were issued to all footpath trading fees from 1 April 2020 until 30 June 2020.
-At the Council meetings of 19 August 2020 and 2 December 2020 these fees were then waived until 30 June 2021.
+As part of Council's Emergency Relief package to support the social and economic recovery of businesses, rebates were issued to all footpath trading fees from 1 April 2020 until 30 June 2020.
+At subsequent meetings, these fee waivers were extended until 30 June 2021.
 Current permit-holders can continue to trade on the footpath under their existing permit conditions, provided public liability insurance is current for $20 million.

 Extending an existing outdoor dining area

 You can apply to extend your existing footpath trading area in front of a neighbours business.